neondatabase/neon/docs/rfcs/025-generation-numbers.md

 The generation numbers proposed in this RFC are adaptable to a variety of different failover scenarios and models.
 The sections below sketch how they would work in practice.

-### Fast restart of a pageserver
+### In-place restart of a pageserver

-"fast" here means that the restart is done before any other element in the system has taken action in response to the node being down.
+"In-place" here means that the restart is done before any other element in the system has taken action in response to the node being down.

 - After restart, the node issues a re-attach request to the control plane, and